Busta117/SBInstagram/README.md

 SBInstagram
 ===========

-easy Objective-C framework to show a instagram feed, initially only shows the pictures and the video preview(picture)
+Easy Objective-C framework to show an instagram feed, initially only shows the pictures and the videos preview(picture).

 **if you don't setup an access token or the existing one expire, this framework request a new one with the login view.**